 Notes: Estimates $\hat{\beta}{\tau}$ and 95% confidence intervals from equation (2) in the text estimated for two mutually exclusive groups of households.
-Estimates in blue are households that undertake a single challenge prior to September 2014, and then end their program participation.
-Event study estimates in green are for households that undertake at least two conservation challenges, both prior to September 2014, and continued to their second challenge within 12 months of completing their initial challenge.
+Estimates show by the blue-sold line are households that undertake a single challenge prior to September 2014, and then end their program participation.
+Event study estimates show by the green-dashed line are for households that undertake at least two conservation challenges, both prior to September 2014, and continued to their second challenge within 12 months of completing their initial challenge.
 Not shown are estimates $\theta_g$ for electricity use during the gap between the first and second challenges.
 Months 13-24 are estimates of the average change in electricity use among households in their second conservation challenge independent of any gap between challenges.
 Estimates include individual and date fixed effects and I cluster standard errors at the household level.